daxuanzi515/CrystalReAgents/AGrail4Agent/MyTest.md

   At the beginning, it sets the tool configurations like `tool_map = {"OS_environment_detector": CodeDetection(), "permission_detector": PermissionDetection(), "html_detector": WebDetection()}`, so that it can be used.
 According to function parameters, it will select the appropriate prepared parameters in `available_params` and it will call each instance's general function `get_checking_result(**params)` to get the result{tool_result, tool_process}.
 (True/False, code_product)

-  Then it already initializes the docker environment to run the potential commands to verify the safety of the input. `Session` and `JudgeConfig` is designed in `utils.py` to manage the docker environment and provide init configuration.
+  Then it already initializes the docker environment to run the potential commands to verify the safety of the input. `Session`, `Container` and `JudgeConfig` is designed in `utils.py` to manage the docker environment and provide init configuration.

   The Core insight of this project is that:
   - It constructs the whole process covering the risk analysis and defense procedures, and it integrates the tool-based verification to ensure the safety of the input.